Erik Bystrup, Bystrup

 The Nine Elms Pimlico Bridge is one of many proposed river crossings in the Mayor of London’s Connecting the Capital Report 2015.
 Click here for more information

-TfL has established the need for a pedestrian and cycle only bridge, promoting sustainable transport alternatives and reducing impacts on air quality.
+TfL has established the need for a pedestrian and cycle only bridge, promoting sustainable transport alternatives.

 Today cities across the world are responding to the demand for sustainable, environmentally-friendly shared public spaces for pedestrians and cyclists.